The alternating simultaneous Halpern-Lions-Wittmann-Bauschke algorithm for finding the best approximation pair for two disjoint intersections of convex sets: The alternating simultaneous HLWB algorithm

-From (\ref{eq:5.7a}), (\ref{eq:5.9a}) and the assumptions that $x^{0}=y^{0}$ and $\tau_{0}=\tau_{0}^{\mathcal{G}}$, it follows that $x^{1}=y^{1}$.
-Now we assume that the equality between $x^{\ell}$ and $y^{\ell}$ holds for all integers $\ell$ from $0$ to $k$.
-From (\ref{eq:Xn}), (\ref{eq:Yn}) and the assumptions that $x^{k}=y^{k}$ and $\tau_{k}=\tau_{k}^{\mathcal{G}}$, it follows that $x^{k+1}=y^{k+1}$ as well, and hence we conclude, by mathematical induction, that $x^{k}=y^{k}$ for all nonnegative integers $k$.
-Finally, (\ref{eq:5.6a}) follows from Theorem \ref{cor:simultaneous HLWB}. \end{proof} We shall employ the operators of (\ref{eq:M_c}) and (\ref{eq:Q_C}), from here onward, always with an anchor point that is identical with the initial point on which the operators act.
-To this end we define $d:=x$ in (\ref{eq:M_c}) and obtain the new operator
+We shall employ the operators of (\bref{eq:M_c}) and (\bref{eq:Q_C}), from here onward, always with an anchor point that is identical with the initial point on which the operators act.
+To this end we define $d:=x$ in (\bref{eq:M_c}) and obtain the new operator

 thus,